Support Plans and Financial Help

 The early intervention and welfare service system is a very confusing and fragmented one with no real way of getting to the service(s) easily.
 Managing a household and the needs of other family members while trying to find information and support following a diagnosis of your child can cause additional anxiety and stress for you, as the parents.
 At Spectrum Clarity, our aim is to change that.

-At Spectrum Clarity, the goal of our Access Consultants is to work collaboratively with you to identify the right mix and intensity of services and support suited to your specific goals for your child/young person.
+At Spectrum Clarity, the goal of our Social Workers is to work collaboratively with you to identify the right mix and intensity of services and support suited to your specific goals for your child/young person.
 We will draw on our specialised early childhood knowledge to determine appropriate supports for your child and family, including information, emotional support and specialised early intervention supports.

 We will work with you to develop a plan of supports.
 We will help you find those services and guide you in the decision making process to ‘demystify’ the system and reduce some of the stress and anxiety.
 We are a private ‘gateway’ Provider – independent from any service provider – so that we are not biased and hopefully guide well and in the best interests of your child and family to simply help you get on your way!